atom-dispencer/CodenameTeabag/docs/index.md

   - Nope.
   Maths and programming are different skills, but they share some traits, so learning one might make you better at the other.
-- ***Do I need to be able to touch-type?***
-  - Nope.
-  If you don't know what touch-typing is, that's fine - it doesn't matter anyway.
 - ***Do I need a powerful computer?***
   - Nope.
   Everything we'll do here can be done on an internet-enabled potato.